Skip to Main Content

 Doing a literature search

-This playlist of three videos shows you how to prepare for and perform a literature search.
+This playlist shows you how to prepare for and perform a literature search.
 The first video introduces literature searches and their role.
 The second video covers using the search operators AND and OR to create a search statement, and explains the role of wildcards and truncation in constructing a comprehensive search.
 This information is also available in written guides - see the links below.
-The third video covers selecting relevant resources from your search results.

 If you are unable to view these videos on YouTube they are also available on YuJa or Stream (University username and password required):